-5. Click the Miscellaneous tab and enter appropriate values in the fields.
+5. Click the Miscellaneous tab or click → 1.

+6. Enter appropriate values in the fields.
 Fields marked with a red asterisk are mandatory.
 Refer to the following table for field descriptions.

-Field Name Description ESB Platform Type Specifies the enterprise platform bus type (if the system is an ESB source).
+Field Name Description ESB Platform Type Specifies the enterprise platform bus type (if the system is an ESB

+Field Name Description

+source).

 For example, Mule.

-ESB Q Manager Name Specifies the ESB queue manager's name of the system (if the source is an ESB).
-For example, John Doe.
+TCD O Managar Specifies the ESB queue manager's name of the system (if the

+ESB Q Manager Name source is an ESB).

+Name For example, John Doe.

 Total DBSize Specifies the total physical size of the database.

-For example, 198 GB.
+Total DB312e For example, 198 GB.

 Total Number of Specifies the total number of tables associated with the system.

 Tables For example, 300.

-Definition of the day Specifies the definition of the system at the end of the day.
-For example: Extraction of details from the source system is complete.
-Batch Extract Window Specifies the daily batch extract window of the system.
-For example: Batch extract from the source system is scheduled at 3:30 P.M. everyday.
+Definition of the Specifies the definition of the system at the end of the day.

+Day For example: Extraction of details from the source system is com-

+Day plete.

+Batch Extract Win- Specifies the daily batch extract window of the system.

+dow For example: Batch extract from the source system is scheduled

+at 3:30 P.M. everyday.

 Average User Specifies the average number of system users.

-For example, 30.
-Average Con- Specifies the average number of concurrent system users. current Users For example, 15.
-Sensitive Data Specifies the sensitivity classification of the system.
-Also, you can Indicator Clas- add multiple classifications to the system.
+Average oser For example, 30.

+Average Con- Specifies the average number of concurrent system users.

+current Users For example, 15.

+Specifies any special instructions or comments about the system.

+Special Instructions For example: The system acts as a source for creating the map-

+ping specification.

+Specifies the DBMS platform of the system (if the system is an

+Business Purpose RDBMS source).

+For example, SQL Server.